 Background and Purpose of DPDPA

 The Digital Personal Data Protection Act (DPDPA), 2023 represents India’s first comprehensive framework dedicated to safeguarding the privacy of individuals in the digital age.
-This legislation, accompanied by the Draft Rules released in January 2025, establishes a structured regime for how organizations, governments, and intermediaries collect, process, store, and share personal data.
+This legislation, accompanied by the rules notified on 14th November, 2025, establishes a structured regime for how organizations, governments, and intermediaries collect, process, store, and share personal data to protect personal data and the need to process such personal data for lawful purposes.
 Its enactment is a direct response to the exponential growth of India’s digital economy and the increasing volume of personal information being processed on digital platforms.
 By codifying the responsibilities of organizations and the rights of individuals, DPDPA provides a legal foundation to ensure that privacy is not merely aspirational but enforceable.

 Necessity for the Law

 The necessity for this law arises from several developments over the past decade.
-India has witnessed a surge in data breaches, cyberattacks, and instances of unauthorized use of personal data, which eroded public confidence in digital services.
+India has seen a major rise in data breaches, cyberattacks, and misuse of personal information.
+These incidents have reduced people’s trust in digital services, caused many to face constant spam and harassment, and even led to financial losses for a large number of individuals.
 In 2017, the Supreme Court of India affirmed the right to privacy as a fundamental right under the Constitution, placing an obligation on the state to protect individuals from misuse of their personal information.
 With nearly a billion internet users and an economy increasingly driven by digital services, India could no longer rely on sectoral or ad hoc frameworks.
 DPDPA fills this void, bringing uniformity, accountability, and legal recourse into the realm of data protection.

 Global Alignment